Edunandes/MySQL-Tableau/README.md

 Relationship Between Female &amp; Male Employees - [Tableau Public Dashboard](https://public.tableau.com/views/RelationshipBetweenFemaleandMaleEmployees/Chart1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)

-In this project, I created the database based on what I learned from the "MySQL for Data Analytics and Business Intelligence" course on Udemy.
-The lessons and techniques from the 365 Careers course were crucial in shaping how the database works.
+I learned SQL and database management through the "MySQL for Data Analytics and Business Intelligence" course on Udemy by 365 Careers.
+The course had structured lessons and four important tasks that helped shape my database project.
+I gained practical skills in creating, designing, and operating SQL databases using MySQL.

-The course provided a clear structure for using MySQL in data analytics and business intelligence.
-It included four detailed tasks that were key learning points for me.
-These tasks helped me understand database management and use, forming the basis for my database project.
+I used MySQL and Tableau to complete assignments, which improved my data analysis and visualization skills.
+I learned how to manage databases by inserting, updating, and deleting records, handling constraints, relating data tables, and using advanced SQL features like triggers, sequences, variables, and indexes.

-While working on these tasks, I used both MySQL and Tableau.
-This combination helped me complete the assignments successfully.
-By integrating these technologies, I improved my skills in data analysis and visualization, making my database implementation more effective.
+I wrote efficient queries, managed complex joins, and used aggregate functions to answer business questions.
+The hands-on practice helped me feel confident in querying databases and developing business intuition through big data tasks.

 (August 2023)